Howtoflail/LoreVault/README.md

 `Content-Type: application/json`, where the body needs to contain the id token retrieved after logging in with Google through Auth0 and being redirected to the home page.

 #### Returns
+The method validates the token sent in the body, after which makes a query to check if the user is already a user of LoreVault.
+If not, a new user is created.
+If the user already exists, it logs the user in.
 A JWT Token that is stored in the session in the frontend and used as an access token in the document service.

 ### Running locally